 - 1.1.
 When inspecting the course, dress must be neat and tidy. - 1.2.
 It is compulsory for anyone mounted on a horse or pony on the grounds of an event sanctioned by the ESNZ to wear an approved hard hat properly fastened at all times with a 3-point retention harness.
 Competitor may retrieve, replace or fasten head gear with no penalty but the clock will not be stopped.
 If an athlete chooses to remove their headgear at any time, whether permitted or not by these rules such removal shall always be entirely at their own risk. - 1.3.
 A Minimum Standard of dress must be worn at all events.
 Organising Committees must specify when a Formal Standard of dress is to be worn. - 1.4.
 Minimum Standard of dress: Breeches or Jodhpurs; Jodhpur boots, Gaiters (short leggings /chapettes) or riding boots must be worn.
 Shirts must have a collar and sleeves (short or long) and be predominantly one colour.
 (This includes polo shirts).
 Riding jackets are not compulsory. - 1.5.
 Formal Standard of dress: Light coloured Breeches or Jodhpurs of one colour; Brown or Black jodhpur boots, Gaiters (short leggings/chapettes) or riding boots must be worn.
 Shirts must have a collar and sleeves (short or long) and be predominantly one colour.
 A choker, stock or tie, and riding jacket must be worn.
+With the approval of the Organising Committee riders may either wear a windbreaker or rain coat in adverse weather conditions, or in verywarm weather be allowed to ride without jackets.

 - 1.5.1.
 In bad weather, the Organising Committee may allow Athletes to wear a waterproof jacket.
 In very warm weather, the Organising Committee may allow Athletes to ride without a jacket. - 1.5.2.Summer Dress Athletes are encouraged to wear their riding jacket during their Competition round, regardless of the prevailing temperature.
 However, when the air temperature reaches 25 degrees Celsius (measured in the shade), athletes are not required to wear a jacket, except for Series Classes and Ring 1 competition. - 1.5.3.
 When competing without a jacket, shirts must have a collar and sleeves (short or long) and be predominantly one colour.
 Shirts must not be sleeveless. - 1.6.
 Logos / monograms on clothing must comply with the Article 125 of the General Regulations. - 1.7.
 At the discretion of the Ground Jury, riders who are improperly dressed may be refused permission to take part in the competition. - 1.8.
 Earphones and or electronic communication devices may never be worn during jumping competitions.
-For the avoidance of doubt, Athletes, grooms, or any other person may wear one ear phone at any other time while mounted. - 1.9.
+For the avoidance of doubt, Athletes, grooms, or any other person may wear one earphone at any other time while mounted. - 1.9.
 Riders will not be permitted to compete unless they wear an approved tagged helmet (GRs 151).
-A rider found with an unapproved or non-tagged helmet will not result in elimination but Art 151.5 of the GRs will be applied and a rider can continue to ride provided they wear an approved tagged helmet. - 1.10.
-Rowel spurs with discs that have notched or serrated edges are not authorised anywhere within the grounds of Jumping Events; rowel spurs with discs that have smooth, even edges are allowed.
+A rider found with an unapproved or non-tagged helmet will not result in elimination, but Art 151.5 of the GRs will be applied and a rider can continue to ride provided they wear an approved tagged helmet. - 1.10.
+Rowel spurs with discs that have notched, or serrated edges are not authorised anywhere within the grounds of Jumping Events; rowel spurs with discs that have smooth, even edges are allowed.